IUSmusic/PianoCompanion/README.md

 ## License

-Licensed under the Apache License, Version 2.0.

-See `LICENSE` for the full license text.
+This project includes the I/US-style source-available license text in LICENSE.